Skip to main content

 What changed between Haystack 1.x and 2.x?+

-Haystack 2.x is a complete rewrite.
-The node-based pipeline is replaced by a component-based architecture with typed connections; DocumentStore is now a component within pipelines; the Retriever/Reader pattern is replaced by flexible composition; and the YAML format is new.
-Migration requires rewriting pipelines.
-Official migration guides cover each component mapping.
+Haystack 2.x, released in early 2024, is a complete rewrite.
+The node-based pipeline is replaced by a component-based architecture with typed connections; DocumentStore is now a component within pipelines rather than a separate concept; the rigid Retriever/Reader pattern is replaced by flexible composition; and the YAML serialization format is entirely new.
+Migration from 1.x requires rewriting pipelines, but official migration guides cover each component mapping.
+Most teams adopting Haystack today should start directly on 2.x.

 Can Haystack be used for tasks beyond RAG?+

 Yes.
-Haystack's component model supports any NLP pipeline: classification, NER, summarization, translation, and chat.
-You can build custom components for any task.
-However, documentation, examples, and pre-built components are heavily RAG-focused.
+Haystack's component model supports any NLP pipeline including classification, named entity recognition, summarization, translation, and chat.
+You can build custom components for any task by implementing the @component decorator and declaring input/output types.
+However, documentation, examples, and pre-built components are heavily RAG-focused, so non-RAG use cases will require more custom work than choosing a framework purpose-built for that task.

 Which document store should I use with Haystack?+

-For prototyping, InMemoryDocumentStore.
-For production keyword search, Elasticsearch or OpenSearch.
-For vector-first workloads, Pinecone, Weaviate, or Qdrant.
-For cost-sensitive deployments, pgvector.
-Haystack's unified API means switching stores requires only changing the component initialization, not pipeline logic.
+For prototyping, use the InMemoryDocumentStore that ships with the core package.
+For production keyword search, Elasticsearch or OpenSearch are battle-tested.
+For vector-first workloads, Pinecone, Weaviate, or Qdrant offer managed options.
+For cost-sensitive deployments, pgvector lets you reuse existing Postgres infrastructure.
+Haystack's unified API means switching stores requires only changing the component initialization, not pipeline logic — one of its most useful production properties across 15+ supported backends.

 How does Haystack compare to LlamaIndex for RAG?+

-Haystack emphasizes production architecture — typed pipelines, evaluation, preprocessing, deployment infrastructure.
-LlamaIndex emphasizes developer experience — quick data ingestion with many loaders and simpler initial setup.
-Haystack is better for maintainable production systems.
-LlamaIndex is faster for prototyping.
-Many teams evaluate both and choose based on production requirements.
+Haystack emphasizes production architecture — typed pipelines, evaluation harnesses, preprocessing, and deployment via YAML and deepset Cloud.
+LlamaIndex emphasizes developer experience with its 300+ data loaders and simpler initial setup for quick ingestion.
+Haystack tends to be the better choice for maintainable production systems with multiple environments and stakeholders.
+LlamaIndex is faster for prototyping and one-off data exploration.
+Many teams evaluate both and select based on whether their priority is speed-to-prototype or long-term maintainability.

 Ready to Make Your Decision?